gregorywmorris/Maven-Power-Outage-Challenge/README.md

 **Additional Note:**

 * The year range is from 2002 to 2023.
 * Users are instructed to leave blank when unable to estimate outages MW or population.
-For analysis purposes these numbers will be estimated.
+For analysis purposes, these numbers will be estimated.
 </details>

 <details>